kammamuri999/daddyandthekids/src/posts/11-things-all-dads-wish-their-kids-knew-before-they-grow-up.md

 [![The Psychology of Gratitude](https://www.amazon.co.uk/images/I/41xv6fmx1lL._SY291_BO1,204,203,200_QL40_ML2_.jpg)](https://amzn.to/3BvDJAj)

-> More expensive but for a reason: in depht scientific research about gratitude by Ph.D.
+> More difficult to read but for a reason: in depht scientific research about gratitude by Ph.D.
 Robert Emmons and Michael McCullough.

 * [Thanks!: How Practicing Gratitude Can Make You Happier](https://amzn.to/3BuG4LS)